Is sage a nootropic? This article explores how sage could potentially improve your brain function.

-- Bodily Pains
+- Body Pains

 Sage is also packed with Polyphenols, which are very potent antioxidants that can protect us from free radicals.

-Let’s look at the benefits of these compounds on a high level, shall we?
+First of all, let’s look at the benefits of these compounds on a high level, shall we?

 Sage Benefits – for the Body

 You may have heard of thujone because of its’ presence in absinthe, a French liqueur that was once a favorite of the famous artist and painter, Vincent Van Gogh.